JHU-EN-601-644-S25/therma_track/README.md

 6. npm install react-native-svg (dependencies for char kit)
 7. cp [dir for React/android_app/*] .
 8. **IMPORTANT** Before starting, use "ipconfig" command to check the laptop networks's currently assigned ip address and change the API_BASE_URL in config_constants.ts.
 Otherwise the Expo Go app would not be able to fetch the data!!
-9. open Android Studio VM device
+9. open Android Studio and run VM device (Recommend Android version 15)
 10. npm run android

-(**No longer supports**)
-node.js backend:

-1. cd node-sever
-2. npm init
-3. add in package.json "scripts" session: "start": "node index.js"
-4. npm install body-parser cors express sqlite3
-5. npm start

 flask backend: